Leibniz-HBI/webhistopy/README.md

 It can be adapted and build with the [Beeware framework](https://beeware.org/).
 Take their tutorial, which requires only basic Python skills, and you should be able to work on and with this project.

-At the moment, the app has no localisations and labels and dialogues are in English.
+At the moment, the app has no localisations and labels and dialogues are in English (screenshots in German are outdated).
 Feel free to contribute localisations.

 The app enables participants of a study to provide a researcher with a retracted version of their browsing history across several browsers.